stonybrook-lin539/main/source/main/04_universals/05_pcc.md

 - tuples (basics, crossproduct)
 :::

-Monotonicity can be successfully invoked to explain $^*$ABA effects for adjectival gradation and person syncretism in pronouns, as well as case syncretism patterns.
+Monotonicity can be successfully invoked to explain a number of phenomena, from $^*$ABA effects in adjectival gradation and person syncretism in pronouns to the behavior of *ever* and case syncretism patterns.
 But languages do many other quirky things, and one particularly quirky thing is the **Person Case Constraint**, short PCC.